natedillon/dnathandillon.com/_conferences/2017-06-13-agile-ux-virtual-summit-2017.md

   - title: 'Replacing Requirements With Hypothesis'
     speaker:
       - name: Josh Seiden
-        title: Co-author of Lean UX
+        title: 'Co-author of Lean UX'
     description: 'You’ll learn:
       A framework for deconstructing and validating product hypotheses How to guide product strategy without overprescribing details